CodePushGo/website/src/content/blog/en/how-to-track-ota-update-success-in-capacitor-apps.md

 Starting with a trial period can help you test and refine these methods for your specific needs.

-> "Capgo is a must-have tool for developers who want to be more productive.
+> "CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding reviews for bug fixes is golden." - Bessie Cooper [\[1\]](https://capgo.app/)